What Is The Rodeo Return Gate?

 Below: A bronc (the bay horse without a rider) exits the arena through the rodeo return gate.

-The broncs and bulls (aka "roughstock") always use the return gate as opposed to other gates in the arena because rodeo stock contractors want their roughstock to perform its best, and the location of the return gate is very important in helping them perform well.
+The broncs and bulls (aka "roughstock") always use the return gate to exit the arena as opposed to other gates the arena may have because rodeo stock contractors want their roughstock to perform its best.
+The location of the return gate is very important in helping them perform well.